About Projects Experience Contact

 Runtime Model

-• Alarm Delivery: AlarmManager.setAlarmClock() exact scheduling.
+• Time Alarm Delivery: AlarmManager.setAlarmClock() exact scheduling.
 Native foreground service starts immediately on broadcast — audio, vibration, and wakelock begin before Flutter UI is required.

 • Playback: MediaPlayer-based with per-alarm volume ramp, speaker-only LoudnessEnhancer, custom tone import with MIME validation, and a bundled direct-boot-safe fallback tone.